vkakde/distributedProgramming/README.md

-# distributedProgramming
+# Distributed Programming in Java
-Distributed programming in Java
+Java EE apps in a distributed setup